Battlefield management system

 A battlefield management system (BMS) is a system meant to integrate information acquisition and processing to enhance command and control of a military unit through multiple other C4ISR (Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance) solutions to give commanding officers, NCOs or individual vehicles better situational awareness to friendly units around them and prevent "blue on blue" incidents, provide better situational awareness to OPFOR units seen by friendly units, speed relaying of orders and thus accelerate combat operations and maneuvers, facilitating fire support orders as an enemy can be marked by a squad leader on his terminals map and then have the location relayed directly to artillery, CAS or other fire support.

 Denmark

 Systematic SitaWare C4ISR (Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance) is a large scale battlefield management system used by the United States, Germany, Latvia, Denmark, Sweden, Finland, Australia, Switzerland, New Zealand, Ireland, Slovenia and the United Kingdom.

 France

-The French Army is using SICS (Système d'Information du Combat de SCORPION - SCORPION combat information system), a battlefield management system developed by Atos.
+The French Army is using SICS (Système d'Information du Combat de SCORPION), a battlefield management system developed by the Eviden division of Atos..
+SICS is also used by the land forces of Belgium and Luxembourg..